 Nashville Cocaine Lawyer

-If you’ve been charged with a cocaine offense, contact a cocaine attorney in Nashville to see about preventing a drug conviction and getting your charges reduced or dismissed in court.
+If you’ve been charged with a cocaine offense, contact a cocaine defense attorney to see about preventing a drug conviction and getting your charges reduced or dismissed in court.

 Cocaine is a Schedule II controlled substance in the state of Tennessee, and when you’re charged with a crime related to the possession, sale, or manufacturing of cocaine, the consequences can be severe.
 It’s important to know, however, that a drug charge doesn’t mean that you’ve been convicted of a crime.
 Everyone has the right to hire legal representation and challenge their charges in court.

 At Raybin & Weissman, P.C., our lawyers can work to build a strong defense to support you.
 If you’ve been charged with any cocaine-related crime, a Nashville cocaine lawyer can be essential in lessening the severity of your charges.
 If you don’t take the time to fight your charges, you can end up with a criminal record for the rest of your life, and your future could be significantly affected.

 If you’re caught possessing or casually exchanging cocaine, you can be charged with a Class A misdemeanor in Tennessee.
 This can result in up to one year in jail.
 If you’re an adult who’s caught exchanging cocaine with a minor, the charge will be escalated to a Class E felony, which can lead to up to two years of prison time and up to $50,000 in fines.
 Having reputable representation in a Nashville cocaine lawyer will allow you to better navigate all of these types of charges.